 We get it.
 Sometimes the headline stories are just not enough.

-In our latest book recommendation, we have compiled a list of seven books that prove that Nigerians are having sex.
-From the published accounts of African women on their sex...
+In our latest book recommendation, we have compiled a list of books that will convince you that good men exist.
+From the former colonial officer who turns against the empire...

 African societies have, over centuries, had to deal with a cleavage of their present from their pasts by foreign powers.
 In the face of such cultural imperialism, how invested are...